gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 This document refers also to the following terminology.

-* Joining node: a network node willing to join an OSCOAP multicast group, where communication are based on CoAP and secured by OSCOAP as described in {{I-D.tiloca-core-multicast-oscoap}}.
+* Joining node: a network node willing to join an OSCOAP multicast group, where communication is based on CoAP and secured with OSCOAP as described in {{I-D.tiloca-core-multicast-oscoap}}.

-* Join process: the process through which a joining node becomes a member of a group.
+* Join process: the process through which a joining node becomes a member of an OSCOAP multicast group.
 The join process is enforced and assisted by the Group Manager responsible for that group.

-* Joining endpoint: an endpoint at a Group Manager denoting a resource that a joining node access to join the related group under the control of that Group Manager.
+* Joining endpoint: an endpoint at a Group Manager denoting a resource that an authorized joining node accesses, in order to join the related group under the control of that Group Manager.

 # Protocol Overview {#sec-protocol-overview}